hachemico/FW_BikeShop_angular/README.md

 <H4> About this project </H4>
 <hr weight=600>
 <p> This web project is developed to learn about the diferents technologies used at "web aplications develop course (1DAW)" in IES L'ESTACIO - ONTINYENT .
-The scheme used is based on MVC and OO_programing.
+The scheme used is based on Backend PHP with Framework PHP and AngularJS Frontend.
 </p>